Posted by africanpublishers on Dec 21, 2012 in Africa | 0 comments

 For more information on authors, including their salary and career information and health, make sure to read reviews!

 Despite being less popular than their male counterparts, female African writers have also began to submerge in the early years of the twentieth century.
-Before the days of online forms of income like www.cpaarmy.com, they not only participated in oral literature but also enriched the African literature with works written by Mariama Ba, Lilith Kakaza, Zulu Sofola, Violet Dube and Adelaide Casely-Hayford.
+Before the days of big companies like www.shipleytransport.co.uk, they not only participated in oral literature but also enriched the African literature with works written by Mariama Ba, Lilith Kakaza, Zulu Sofola, Violet Dube and Adelaide Casely-Hayford.

 Though he may not be the one who founded African literature, Achebe made sure that African writers and work will be recognized.
 Things Fall Apart, a novel popularized by its direct opposition to Joseph Conrad’s sensationalized view of Africa in Heart of Darkness, is still widely recognized as one of the best books written by an African author.
 Other books such as Meschack Asare’s Sosu’s Call, Mia Couto’ Terra Sonambula, Assia Djebar’s L’Amour La Fantasia, Tsitsi Dangarembga’s Nervous Conditions, Naguib Mahfouz’ The Cairo Trilogy, Thomas Mokopu Mofolo’s Chaka and Wole Soyinka’s Ake: The Years of Childhood and Alan Paton’s Cry, the Beloved Country are among those that are recognized as jewels of African literature.
 Unfortunately, health issues have cut short the lives of many African authors who, in this day and age, would be considered sages.
 As they say in France, “assurances expatriés pour toute la famille” would have cured their woes.